-The programme manager can use the editor to edit multiple programmes (as shown in screenshot 6), and edit programme data such as general, producer and content information; set the schedule for activating the programme; and set the specifications for delivering a multimedia object such as channel and terminal as well as distribution date and time, duration, channel if a different channel for a particular multimedia object is required, and terminal if a different terminal is required for a particular multimedia object.
+The programme manager can use the editor to edit multiple P&P Programmes (as shown in Figure 8), and edit P&P Programme data such as general, producer and content information; and set the specifications for delivering a multimedia object.
+This includes setting the channel and terminal as well as distribution date and time.

-Editing functionalities include being able to drag and drop information from one programme to another using the workspace tree area as shown in the tree view in Screenshot 7 and the popup box in Screenshot 8 or using drop down menus by right clicking within the tree area as shown in Screenshot 9.
+Editing functionalities include being able to drag and drop information from one P&P Programme to another using the workspace tree area as shown in the tree view in Figure 9 and the popup box in Figure 10.